dereczjj1224/Data-Visualization-Analytics/README.md

 ###############################################################

 The package is a copy of our github repository used during the development of the YUEGE application.
-The repository is private but is hosted at https://github.gatech.edu/bsmith419/bipolo.
+The repository was hosted at https://github.gatech.edu/bsmith419/bipolo.
 This package is explained as follows:

 Technical Summary:
 The bipolo project is a flask web application.
 The web application connects to a MySQL database which contains the